ipconfigure/fusion-apps/api-player/readme.md

 2. Copy this folder into the apps directory configured in your fusion.properties file
 3. Restart Orchid Fusion
-4. Click on Map View menu item in Orchid Fusion
+4. Click on Api Player Generator menu item in Orchid Fusion